 Future Predictions Of Onion Rates In Nashik

-In the Lasalgaon wholesale market, the prices went high to ₹5400 per quintal, according to the Times Of India data.
+In the Lasalgaon wholesale market, the prices went high to ₹5400 per quintal, according to the Times of India data.
 The next growing season might see less onion production because of bad weather, which could push prices even higher.

 To keep prices steady in the future, we need better water systems, stronger onion varieties, and good storage facilities.
 Government help is mandatory to remove export charges, and supporting farmers could also help keep prices stable.